2005 NFL season: Television

 This was the eighth and final year under the league's broadcast contracts with ABC, CBS, Fox, and ESPN to televise Monday Night Football, the AFC package, the NFC package, and Sunday Night Football, respectively.

 While CBS and Fox renewed their television contracts to the AFC and the NFC packages, respectively, 2005 marked the final season that ABC held the exclusive rights to televise Monday Night Football.
 When the television contracts were renewed, the rights to broadcast MNF were awarded to Disney-owned corporate sibling ESPN.
 NBC then won the rights to televise Sunday Night Football, marking the first time that NBC broadcast NFL games since Super Bowl XXXII in 1998.
 While the NFL had indicated that it wanted SNF to become the new night for its marquee game, ABC declined to renew, citing that it had lost millions of dollars on the MNF despite generating high ratings, and ABC wanted to continue airing the television series Desperate Housewives on Sunday nights.
 ABC would not air an NFL game again until they began simulcasting ESPN's Wild Card playoff game in January 2016.

 Cris Collinsworth left Fox to sit out the 2005 season before joining NBC as a studio analyst the following year, leaving Fox's lead broadcasting team of Joe Buck and Troy Aikman in a two-man booth.
+It would also be Curt Menefee’s last season as a full time play by play announcer at FOX, before he became apart of the FOX NFL Sunday pregame show team, and occasionally would do play by play for games late in the season.

+Former MVP Quarterback Rich Gannon joined the NFL on CBS as a color commentator following his retirement from the Oakland Raiders after a severe neck injury being on the #7 broadcast team.
+CBS also saw color commentator broadcasting changes in season as former 49ers tight end Brent Jones left the network following week 3 to pursue his business career after working with Gus Johnson since 1999, and Steve Tasker became Johnson’s partner again for the first time since 1998.
+With Tasker leaving Don Criqui to replace Jones after week 3, Steve Beuerlein became Criqui’s partner by week 6 as well as Criqui’s last season having a full time play by play role before being reduced to a part time role the following year.
+Verne Lundquist would call his final NFL game at CBS week 1 doing the Broncos Dolphins matchup.